ska-telescope/lmc-base-classes/docs/src/reference/lrc-client-server-protocol.rst

 For providing information to users about LRCs, the following attributes have been deprecated in favour of the user facing attributes mentioned above:

-- longRunningCommandsInQueue
+- :any:`longRunningCommandsInQueue`
-- longRunningCommandIDsInQueue
+- :any:`longRunningCommandIDsInQueue`
-- longRunningCommandStatus
+- :any:`longRunningCommandStatus`
-- longRunningCommandInProgress
+- :any:`longRunningCommandInProgress`
-- longRunningCommandProgress
+- :any:`longRunningCommandProgress`
-- longRunningCommandResult
+- :any:`longRunningCommandResult`

 The user facing attributes provide all the same information as those that have been deprecated, but in a more concise and consistent form.